ECBSU/genomics-scripts/Functional-annotation/KEGGstand_in_house_KEGG_annotation/KEGGstand/Results_analysis/README.md

 ```
 #### Mandatory
 * __--input_dir *path/to/dir/*__: Path to the directory containing KEGGstand output.
 ALTERNATIVELY, can use --input_files argument.
-* __--input_files *comma_delimited_list*__: Comma-delimited list of KEGGstand output files.
-If given this list, the samples will not be clustered in the heatmap, but will follow the order of the provided file list.
 * __--output *outputname*__: Path/name of the output heatmap. __The extension used here will affect the format of the heatmap__.
 Supported formats are pdf, png, ps, eps, and svg.
 Default is .png.
 #### Optional
 * __--completion *number*__: Desired completion values, used to avoid outputting uninformative modules.
 By default will only consider modules where the lowest completion found for any sample is above or equal to the specified completion.